Earth-Exchange/tifviewer/README.md

 `[WARN] raster lacks CRS/transform; cannot place overlays.`

 ### Update in v1.0.7: File Geodatabase (.gdb) support
 `viewtif` can now open raster datasets stored inside Esri File Geodatabases (`.gdb`).
-When you open a .gdb directly, `viewtif`` will list available raster datasets first, then you can choose one to view.
+When you open a .gdb directly, `viewtif` will list available raster datasets first, then you can choose one to view.

-Most Rasterio installations already include the OpenFileGDB driver, so .gdb datasets often open without installing GDAL manually.

-If you encounter: RuntimeError: GDB support requires GDAL, install GDAL as shown above to enable the driver.

 ```bash
 # List available raster datasets